mistermicheels/learning-notes/data/SQL-NoSQL-NewSQL.md

 #### Document store

 -   Data is stored as documents containing structured data (think something JSON-like)
--   When performing queries, you can typically retrieve or filter on data inside the documents
+-   When performing queries, you can typically retrieve or filter on data at any level inside the documents
 -   Typically the main candidate for storing your application’s domain data if you don’t want to store that data in a relational database
 -   Example: MongoDB

 Fit:

--   Can be a good fit for data that has a hierarchical structure (looks like a tree), as you can just put the entire structure in a document
+-   Can be a good fit if each piece of data has a hierarchical structure (looks like a tree), as you can just put that entire structure in a document
+-   Can be a good fit if some of your fields need to hold structured data (nested data structures, arrays, ...)
+    -   Especially true if you want to query based on that structured data, or make updates inside of it
 -   Works well for one-to-one and one-to-many relationships
 -   Many-to-one and many-to-many relationships can be hard to model and query
     -   Example: you want to store information on actors, movies and which actors played in which movies